Hafiz-Fast/Hafiz-Fast/README.md

 - 👋 Hi, I’m Arham Zeeshan, a sophomore computer science student.
-- 👀 I’m interested in machine learning, AI and Web development
+- 👀 I’m interested in AI and Machine Learning.
-- 🌱 I’m currently learning web development and AI frameworks
+- 🌱 I’m currently working on sql along with Web development frameworks like React and Node.js
 - ⚡ Fun fact: Limits are only decided in Integration

 <!---